smguru/pragmagrid.github.io/_projects/testbed.md

 layout: page
 ---

-### The Persistent PRAGMA Testbed resources.
+### The Persistent PRAGMA Testbed Resources

-How do we make a worldwide colleciton of resources aialble and usable for sharing of data/computation?
+How do we make a worldwide collection of resources available and usable for sharing of data/computation?

 * Various technologies are now "good" enough to try: